University Policies & Procedures

 Requirements:

-• The graduate-student teaching orientation presented by the Teacher Center must be completed before students will be allowed to begin fulfilling the formal teaching requirements.
+- The graduate-student teaching orientation presented by the Teacher Center must be completed before students will be allowed to begin fulfilling the formal teaching requirements.

-• Participation in additional learning opportunities offered through The Teaching Center will be optional.
+- Participation in additional learning opportunities offered through The Teaching Center will be optional.

-• A faculty mentor will work closely with PhD students throughout each Mentored Teaching Experience.
+- A faculty mentor will work closely with PhD students throughout each Mentored Teaching Experience.

-• Students will be required to complete one semester of Mentored Teaching Experience (MTE) at the introductory level.
+- Students will be required to complete one semester of Mentored Teaching Experience (MTE) at the introductory level.
 Students will work closely with a faculty mentor to develop plan that will broaden teaching experiences, develop teaching skills and meet the MTE requirement, with regular feedback and assessment over the course of the semester.
 Typically, these experiences are completed via SHS 234: Introduction to Speech and Hearing Sciences, but opportunities will be discussed and decided upon by the mentor and student.

-• Students will be required to complete one semester of Mentored Teaching Experience (MTE) at the advanced level.
+- Students will be required to complete one semester of Mentored Teaching Experience (MTE) at the advanced level.
 Students will work closely with a faculty mentor to develop plan that will broaden teaching experiences, develop teaching skills and meet the MTE requirement, with regular feedback and assessment over the course of the semester.
 Typically, these experiences are completed via coursework offered in the Doctor of Audiology (AuD) and/or Master of Science in Deaf Education (MSDE) program, depending on the student’s background and interests, but opportunities will be discussed and decided upon by the mentor and student.

-• During their enrollment, students will be expected to regularly attend and participate in other teaching/learning experiences, including brown bags, grand rounds, and research colloquia.
+- During their enrollment, students will be expected to regularly attend and participate in other teaching/learning experiences, including brown bags, grand rounds, and research colloquia.
 These will not “count” toward the MTE requirement.

-• A minimum of 2 MTEs will be required; a maximum of 6 MTEs will be allowed.
+- A minimum of 2 MTEs will be required; a maximum of 6 MTEs will be allowed.

-• If credits are needed to maintain the student’s full-time status for the semester, the student will also register for LGS 900, Section 47: Full-Time Graduate Research/Study.
+- If credits are needed to maintain the student’s full-time status for the semester, the student will also register for LGS 900, Section 47: Full-Time Graduate Research/Study.

-• The student will provide a written summary of the teaching experiences at the end of each semester of enrollment.
+- The student will provide a written summary of the teaching experiences at the end of each semester of enrollment.

-From time to time, individuals may feel they have legitimate complaints regarding some aspect of their involvement with PACS.
+From time to time, individuals may feel they have legitimate complaints regarding some aspect of PACS or their involvement with PACS.
 It is the objective of PACS that such individuals have prompt and formal resolution of their grievance and that this will be accomplished through orderly procedures.

 For formal complaints, a written grievance should be filed with the PACS Office.
 This will be presented to a Program Director.
 A written response will be provided within 10 business days.
 If a resolution has not been reached, an anticipated timeline or next steps will be included in this written response.

 Complaints that are serious in nature and/or are not resolved at the departmental level may be taken to the School and/or University levels for action.
 Other School and/or University policies and procedures may take precedent in cases of serious concerns or complaints.
-The following members of the School of Medicine administration may be contacted with such grievances:
+The websites at the links below offer information on reporting options at the university level:

 Eva Aagaard, M.D.